decorative image for blog on using containers to improve php application security

 • Identifying modified container images that break policies or documented best practices — known as container misconfigurations — to reduce the likelihood and impact of potential compromises

-An effective container security program seeks to remediate vulnerabilities in real-time and reduce the attack surface before images are deployed.
-By building security into the container pipeline and defending your infrastructure, you can make sure your containers are reliable, scalable, and trusted.
+An effective PHP container security program seeks to remediate vulnerabilities in real-time and reduce the attack surface before images are deployed.
+By building container security into the pipeline and defending your infrastructure, you can make sure your containers are reliable, scalable, and trusted.

 When gathering container images, ask: